casualdoto/go-currency-tracker/README.md

 # Go Currency Tracker

-A service for tracking currency exchange rates from the Central Bank of Russia (CBR) with REST API, web interface for analysis, and Telegram bot for daily updates.
+A service for tracking currency exchange rates from the Central Bank of Russia (CBR) and cryptocurrency rates from Binance with REST API, web interface for analysis, and Telegram bot for daily updates.

 ## Features

 - Get all currency rates from CBR
 - Get specific currency rate by code
+- Get cryptocurrency rates from Binance
 - Select date for historical rates
 - Web interface for currency analysis with metrics and charts
 - Telegram bot for daily currency rate updates